Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Customize your own printable booklet with key resources and installation information.

-Joint Base San Antonio history began with a 2005 Base Realignment and Closure Commission recommendation that resulted in congressional legislation directing the consolidation of installations in the San Antonio area.
-The Air Force's 502 Air Base Wing (502d ABW) is the lead agency for JBSA, which is comprised of three primary operating locations at JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Randolph, plus eight other operating areas.
+Joint Base San Antonio's history began with a 2005 Base Realignment and Closure Commission recommendation that resulted in congressional legislation directing the consolidation of installations in the San Antonio area.
+The Air Force's 502 Air Base Wing (502d ABW) is the lead support wing that operates JBSA, which is comprised of three primary operating locations at JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Randolph, plus eight other operating areas.
 The wing's mission is to deliver unrivaled installation support and services to enable mission partner success.
-JBSA is is home to 266 mission partners who conduct specialized missions in training, healthcare, installation management, security cooperation, recruiting, and more for the Department of Defense.
+JBSA is home to 200 mission partners who conduct specialized missions in training, healthcare, installation management, security cooperation, recruiting, and more for the Department of War.

 JBSA Fort Sam Houston

-The primary mission at Fort Sam Houston is medical training support, with more than 16,500 graduates a year from the Medical Education and Training Campus.
-The installation is also home to 107 mission partners to include U.S. Army North, U.S. Army South, Army Medical Command, Brooke Army Medical Center, Medical Center of Excellence, Regional Health Command-Central, Installation Management Command, and 502nd Air Base Wing.
-Camp Bullis, located northwest of San Antonio, serves primarily as a field training site for medical units.
+Fort Sam Houston's primary mission is medical training support, graduating over 16,500 students annually from the Medical Education and Training Campus.
+The installation hosts over 100 mission partners including the headquarters for U.S. Army North, U.S. Army South, Army Medical Command, Brooke Army Medical Center (BAMC), Medical Center of Excellence, Installation Management Command, and the 502nd Air Base Wing.
+Camp Bullis, located northwest of San Antonio, functions as a field training site particularly for medical units.

 JBSA Lackland Air Force Base